Radu-Stroe/spotify_pipeline/README.md

 FROM ranked_spotify
 WHERE rank_order = 1
 ```
-	•	Partitioning → ❌ Not necessary, can be skipped for performance
+- **Partitioning** → ❌ Not necessary, can be skipped for performance
-	•	Cluster by: spotify_id, snapshot_date → quick filtering/debugging a specific song's history
+- **Cluster by**: spotify_id, snapshot_date → quick filtering/debugging a specific song's history
-	•	Use of ROW_NUMBER(): De-duplicate songs per day (snapshot_date) based on best daily_rank.
+- Use of ROW_NUMBER(): De-duplicate songs per day (snapshot_date) based on best daily_rank.
-	•	COALESCE(country, 'Global'): Smart defaulting of null country to "Global" – helps with grouping.
+- COALESCE(country, 'Global'): Smart defaulting of null country to "Global" – helps with grouping.
-	•	Aliased CTE (ranked_spotify): Makes the query organized and modular.
+- Aliased CTE (ranked_spotify): Makes the query organized and modular.
-	•	Filtering by rank_order = 1: Get the “top-ranked unique song per day”.
+- Filtering by rank_order = 1: Get the “top-ranked unique song per day”.

 Create a schema for staging model and add tests:
 ```yaml